NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Step 2: Generating the coefficients (Curve-Fit Model)

 - Using Table 2, the program can generate the coefficients.
-The user must fill all the cells colored light blue in Worksheet “CoeffCalculator”.
+The user must fill all the cells colored light blue in Worksheet "CoeffCalculator".

 - **RatedAirVolFlowRate:** Rated volumetric air flow rate (m<sup>3</sup>/s) which corresponds to the highest heating capacity listed in the catalog data.